SK-2022/restaurant-page/README.md

         - A drop down menu allowing you to select the Serenza restaurant (Tokyo or Osaka)
         - A date selector that shows a calender when you click on it
         - The time you wish to arrive(Increments of 15mins)
-        - The Number of people coming(Maximum of 12 per booking)
+        - The Number of people coming(Maximum of 20 per booking)

     - For large Group bookings(13+) then a call/email enquiry is needed.
 Another form on the right side of the page will be used.

-2. Get some fake or free use restaurant pictures to add to the website.
+2. Get some free use restaurant pictures to add to the website.

 3. Use Gordon Ramsay Restaurant as a guide

+4. Host the page